movementkitchen/website/src/pages/about/index.md

 Many people who would come to see me had found themselves bouncing back and forth between physiotherapy and the gym – getting the all-clear from the physio and going back to training just to get injured and back to physiotherapy, again and again.
 This is why I developed an approach with one foot in rehabilitation and another in strength and conditioning.

 I see kitchen as a feminine, nurturing environment, a space for creating, playing and experimenting.
 My studio really is a kitchen – with large mirrors, a climbing frame and a variety of exercise props.
-I aim to create the safe and intimate atmosphere of a kitchen in my sessions too.
+I strive to create the safe and intimate atmosphere of a kitchen in my sessions too.
 My approach is based on research and clinical practice but guided by empathy and intuition.
-Movement Kitchen offers a supportive environment for you to get to know your body and its abilities, as they change, and develop a nourishing long-term relationship with exercise.
+I aim to build a supportive environment for you to get to know and work with your body towards reaching your optimum fitness and performance level.

 ### My Education